A balanced and workable

 Alan Fenton report on the misdirection of public funding in Toronto into surface transit to prevent subway construction

 NOTE: As of July 13, 2016, all of the proposed subways in this plan are now under consideration by City of Toronto Council.
-On this date, Council approved the eastern extension of the Bloor-Danforth Subway to the Scarborough Town Centre.
+On this date, Council approved the eastern extension of the Bloor-Danforth Subway to the Scarborough Town Centre and construction started in 2021.
 Studies are being undertaken on the proposed Downtown Relief Line along Queen Street, the route recommended by this plan, and the northern extension of the Yonge line.
 Councillors have asked staff to take a look at completion of the Sheppard Subway east to meet the extended Bloor-Danforth Subway in Scarborough and west to the Spadina Subway at Downsview.
 Staff have also been asked to take a look at a western extension of the Bloor-Danforth Subway to Sherway Gardens.
 These mean that the entire 'Get Toronto Moving' subway plan is now being seriously considered.

 Subways are the best form of rapid transit.
 They do not interfere with street traffic and move a lot of people.
 They also do not require as much winter maintenance as surface transit.
 Streetcar LRT's remove road space, cut off neighbourhoods on either side, as has been experienced on St. Clair Avenue West, move slowly and require much winter maintenance.
 They are less expensive than subways but only carry about 40,000 passengers per day while subways carry up to 200,000 passengers per day and attract development and investment.
 Expansion of the subway system will also reduce auto traffic especially if adequate parking is provided at stations.